Shazalyn/shazalyn.github.io/Cochella Roadtrip.md

         update the button captions for #button1 and #button2 update the caption in the #caption_background
     repeat this for 4-5 times
-  after 4-5 tries, then go to the #clone div
+  after 4-5 tries, then go to the game over, and bounce the $000 money button

-  **set up array with product pictures, button choices, caption changes, and budget changes
+Can I make something appear, or disappear? and what would that be **set up array with product pictures, button choices, caption changes, and budget changes